nicolaslangley/nicolaslangley.github.io/nacl_guide.md

 virtual bool Init(uint32_t argc, const char* argn[], const char* argv[])
 ```

-NaCl does not have allow direct access to the graphics context and in fact, there is no egl in NaCl.
+NaCl does not have allow direct access to the graphics context and in fact, there is no EGL in NaCl.
 All of the graphics
 setup is done using Google's PPAPI using a `pp::Graphics3D` object.
 In order to create the context and use OpenGL functions,
 you must include `ppapi/lib/gl/gles2/gl2ext_ppapi.h` and `ppapi/cpp/graphics_3d.h`.
 Within the GLB code, in `nacl_main.cpp`
 there is an `InitGL` function: